bcgov/gis-pantry/docs/getting-started-with-QGIS/doc/advanced-symbology.md

 ## The Area Function
 The $area function is used to give the area of a polygon feature as a real number.
 It has lots of uses but, when using it in the Geometry Generator, it is generally reserved for conditional statements.

-Open the properties of the fire layer and create a Geometry generator symbol with the Geometry type Point / MultiPoint if this does not already exist.
+Open the properties of the Historical Fire layer and create a Geometry generator symbol with the Geometry type Point / MultiPoint if this does not already exist.
 Add the following code to the code block:

 ```sql
 if(